Expert Advice/Decor + Inspiration/FlowersArrowFlowers

 Finally, the most affordable section of our list, these popular wedding flowers are more abundantly available, which is reflected in their pricing.
 Many couples choose to use these flowers for design elements and fillers that are not the center of attention.
 However, in the hands of the right florist, they can be designed into beautiful arrangements that anybody would be proud to show off.

 One of the most budget-friendly flowers available, carnations are an excellent choice if you are trying to stretch your resources.
-They are a long-lasting blossom and come in a wide variety of colors.
+They are a long-lasting, heat-tolerant blossom, and come in a wide variety of colors.
 Carnations are available year-round and can be an attractive choice for bouquets, boutonnieres, and centerpieces alike.
 One of the most unique things about this flower is its ability to enhance the beauty of the other flowers around it, which is why it is so often used in larger arrangements accompanied by more expensive blooms.

 A type of mum, the daisy is another long-lasting and bright flower that can help couples stretch their floral budget.
 These flowers work just as beautifully in wildflower arrangements as they do paired with more traditional blossoms.
 Though often associated with summer and fall weddings, certain types of daisies, such as the Gerber daisy, are available throughout the year.